-As Vice Provost for International Studies and Global Engagement, Professor Cindy Fan is UCLA’s senior international officer and is responsible for the university’s global strategy, international partnerships and global engagement.
-She works closely with the UCLA Chancellor’s Office to strengthen the university’s relationships and partnerships all over the world.
-She also provides strategic leadership for UCLA’s international programs, including overseeing the International Institute and its more than 25 interdisciplinary research centers and degree programs on world regions and global issues.
+As Vice Provost, Professor Cindy Fan is UCLA’s senior international officer (SIO) and responsible for the university’s global strategy, international partnerships and global engagement.
+She is the first woman and Asian to hold that position, and she works closely with the UCLA Chancellor’s Office to strengthen the university’s relationships and partnerships with institutions all over the world.

 Prior to her Vice Provost appointment, Cindy Fan served as Associate Dean of Social Sciences, Chair of the East Asian Studies Interdepartmental Program, and Chair of the Asian American Studies Department.
-She received her PhD from the Ohio State University in 1989, and since then has been a faculty member in the Department of Geography at UCLA.
+She was born in Hong Kong, received her B.A. from the University of Hong Kong in 1981, her M.Phil. from the Chinese University of Hong Kong in 1984, and her Ph.D. from The Ohio State University in 1989, after which she joined the UCLA Department of Geography as a faculty member.

 Professor Fan is internationally known for her research on migration, regional development and gender in China and has published numerous articles.
 Her book China on the Move: Migration, the State, and the Household (Routledge, 2008) is a pioneering study on rural-urban migration and split households in China.
 She has co-edited two international, interdisciplinary journals: Regional Studies and Eurasian Geography and Economics.